OIDC Applications

 Creating an OIDC Application

 Within Descope, navigate to Applications and click the + Application at the top right.
+You can choose a template from our Application Library, or create a Generic OIDC Application.
 When creating your application, you must provide it with an Application Name, and optionally provide an Application ID and Description.
-Then, select OIDC.

 Create an OIDC Application within Descope